ilbers/isar/doc/technical_overview.md

 Depending on ISAR_CROSS_COMPILE value, additional architecture specifiers are passed to build tools automatically, so this is absolutely transparent from the user point of view.

+## 3.9 Additional features

+### 3.9.1 Template files

+A basic templating system implemented on top `envsubst(1)` is available.
+It allows limited access to bitbake variables for file generation.

+This system is implemented in the `template.bbclass` and defines the `do_transform_template` task, the `TEMPLATE_FILES` and `TEMPLATE_VARS` variables.
+Tasks that use need to use files generated via templates need to be executed after the `do_transform_template` task.

+The `TEMPLATE_FILES` variable contains a space separated list of template files and the `TEMPLATE_VARS` variable a space separated list of bitbake variable names.
+The `do_transform_template` task takes these and generates files using `envsubst(1)`.
+The output files are placed in the same directory as the template files.
+The name of the output files are either the name of the template file with `.tmpl` removed from the file name end or, if the template file did not end with `.tmpl`, the name of the template file with `.out` added to the end.

+Only template files from the `WORKDIR` are accepted.
+Either specify relative paths based on the recipes `WORKDIR` or absolute paths containing the `WORKDIR` in the `TEMPLATE_FILES` variable.